HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: HoloTrace: Location Privacy Framework

 The received signal under pilot \( \widetilde{\mathbf{X}} \) is:

 Substituting the spoofed pilot $\operatorname{vec}(\widetilde{\mathbf{X}})$ and using the identity

 we obtain:

-This shows that the spoofing acts independently along each tensor dimension, and that the resulting signal maintains the separable structure.
-The remaining claims about the lack of power control, association preservation, and potential path multiplication follow directly from the construction and prior analysis. \end{proof} This enables the \ac{ue} to manipulate the estimated \ac{aoa}, \ac{aod}, and \ac{tdoa} \textit{independently and simultaneously}, without any knowledge of the path gains, achieving blind, multi-parameter spoofing in the general \ac{mimo}-\ac{ofdm} channel settings.
+This shows that spoofing acts independently along each tensor dimension, and the resulting signal preserves the separable structure.
+The remaining claims on lack of association control and potential path multiplication follow from the construction and prior analysis directly. \end{proof} Proposition~6 should be interpreted as a separable blind pilot construction rather than as a guarantee of exact geometric spoofing in multipath.
+The Kronecker structure allows the \ac{ue} to perturb the \ac{aoa}, \ac{aod}, and delay dimensions independently and simultaneously without path-gain knowledge.
+However, in multipath channels the resulting estimator output may still suffer from path association errors, power imbalance, or injected-path selection effects; consequently, the construction provides approximate spoofing or obfuscation unless the induced paths are associated with the intended geometry.

 \definecolor{color_spoof}{rgb}{0.85098,0.32549,0.09804} \definecolor{color_aob}{rgb}{0.49412,0.18431,0.55686} \definecolor{color_bht}{rgb}{0.46667,0.67451,0.18824} \definecolor{color_dais}{rgb}{0.92941,0.69412,0.12549} \definecolor{color_clean}{rgb}{0.00000,0.44700,0.74100}